White-crowned parrot: Distribution and habitats

-The Pionus parrots includes the white-crowned, white-capped, dusky, blue-headed, bronze-winged, Maximilian, red-billed, and plum-crowned Pionus.
+The Pionus parrots include the white-crowned, white-capped, dusky, blue-headed, bronze-winged, Maximilian, red-billed, and plum-crowned Pionus.
 They are native to Central and South America.
-Among the eight species, the white-crowned Pionus is the rarest of the Pionus species.
+The white-crowned Pionus is the rarest of these eight Pionus species.
 The white-crowned parrot inhabits the Caribbean slope in Central America from southeast Mexico to western Panama.
 They are found in southeastern Mexico from southern Tamaulipas and eastern San Luis Potosí through Campeche and Quintana Roo to Costa Rica, and on both slopes (Chiriquí and western Bocas del Toro) in western Panama.
 Although this species is distributed over a broad area, its highest abundance is in Costa Rica.
 The population is still considered stable despite being hunted for food, crop pest, bird trade, and its habitat being deforested.
 Their habitat is a humid tropical zone of forest and woodland with local growth of pine-oak trees and savanna.
-They are more commonly found in the lowlands and foothills of the Caribbean slope but have also been reported from forest edge and cultivated areas with pastures, scattered trees, and wooded streams.
+They are more commonly found in the lowlands and foothills of the Caribbean slope, but have also been reported from forest edge and cultivated areas with pastures, scattered trees, and wooded streams.
 The major food sources include ripening seeds, palm fruits, crops.

 Behavior and ecology

-Pionus parrot is the earliest known captive bird, and has become a popular companion bird due to their ideal size and temperament.
-Most parrots, however, retain the behavior in the wild and their ability to adapt as a pet bird varies considerably.
-A range of behavioral problems may arise as a consequence of poor adaptive ability, and bird keepers can assist their birds living conditions through deepen understanding of the species behavior and habits.
+The Pionus parrot is the earliest known captive bird; they have become popular companion birds due to their ideal size and temperament.
+Most parrots, however, retain the behavior in the wild, and their ability to adapt as a pet bird varies considerably.
+A range of behavioral problems may arise as a consequence of poor adaptive ability, and bird keepers can assist their birds' living conditions through a deeper understanding of the species' behavior and habits.

 Housing

-Pionus birds should be kept as individual pairs since they are very social animals; a pair of hens would be preferable over two males as they tend to be more aggressive.
+Pionus birds should be kept as individual pairs since they are very social animals; a pair of hens would be preferable over two males, as the males tend to be more aggressive.
 Ideally, the aviaries should be made of stout wire mesh, and be at least 1.5 times the wingspan of the parrot.
-Since parrots flaps their wings to exercise which maintains bone strength and functioning of joints to improve heart performance, the enclosure should allow room for the parrot to spread their wings and accommodate airborne movement.
-The sleeping, reproductive, and molting cycle of birds are driven by the duration of light.
-Light that is gathered through the retina and harderian gland creates a visual image and transmit information about day length and light quality to the pituitary gland to pineal gland of the body which influence the cycles.
+Since parrots flap their wings to exercise, which maintains bone strength and functioning of joints to improve heart performance, the enclosure should allow room for the parrot to spread their wings and accommodate airborne movement.
+The sleeping, reproductive, and molting cycles of birds are driven by the duration of light.
+Light that is gathered through the retina and harderian gland creates a visual image and transmits information about day length and light quality to the pituitary gland to pineal gland of the body which influence the cycles.
 An adequate amount of light and dark period will facilitate sleep and maintain their physical and mental health.
 It is recommended that 12 hours of quiet and dark should be provided for sleep.
 A cage cover can be employed to create a darkened environment for a favorable sleeping cycle.